The datapine Blog

 Key Takeaways Inventory Metrics

-We have explained inventory management performance, provided examples, best practices, and finalized with dashboards where all those pieces can come together to tell an efficient story that will enable you to optimize your inventory management processes and deliver invaluable results year after year.
+We have explained inventory management performance, provided examples, and best practices, and finalized with dashboards where all those pieces can come together to tell an efficient story that will enable you to optimize your inventory management processes and deliver invaluable results year after year.

 When we look at some facts and figures, we find out that for retail, inventory is accurate only 63% of the time on average, or that companies can reap a 25% increase in productivity and a 30% improvement in stock efficiency if they use integrated order processing for their inventory management.
 These numbers draft out a troubling scenario: most of the inventory management professionals are aware that the situation and their work could be improved, and that software could help – but they are not yet sure how to make it happen.